xeemv/login-form/README.md

 # Project's Title: Login-form
-This is a landing page that requires users to login or register in order to proceed.
+This is a landing page that requires users to login or register in order to proceed using standard HTML, CSS, and a small JavaScript file (to assist with the toggle switch from Login to Register).

+#Prerequisites:

+#Table of contents:
+*Readme.md
+*index.html
+*style.css
+*login

-Project inspiration came from Easy Tutorials on YouTube (url: https://www.youtube.com/watch?v=L5WWrGMsnpw) This project includes HTML, CSS, and a small JavaScript file (to assist with the toggle switch from Login to Register).
+Project inspiration came from Easy Tutorials on YouTube (url: https://www.youtube.com/watch?v=L5WWrGMsnpw) This project includes HTML, CSS, and .
 I did include a few more form ID element code line to the Register section vs what the content creator had on his video.

     What was your motivation?